-There are more than 4 million pregnant women in the United States every year, and a majority of these women work.
+There are more than 4 million pregnant women in the United States every year, and most of them work.

-Fifty-six percent of women work full-time and 10% work part-time during pregnancy, with 82% working until they are within one month of their due date.
-(See: “Yes there really are more pregnant women at the office,” from The Atlantic.)
+Fifty-six percent of women work full-time and 10% work part-time during pregnancy, with 82% working until they are within one month of their due dates.

 Unless you’re an employment lawyer or you’ve had a problem in your workplace, you probably haven’t given much thought to your rights at work.